 Score explanation: Across Brown, an initiative to reduce lab ventilation during unoccupied periods was implemented.
-AMS's anatomy lab ventilation optimization was completed in 2017.
+The medical school's anatomy lab ventilation optimization was completed in 2017.
 The labs of the medical building require 24/7 ventilation, but unoccupied ventilation rates were deemed satisfactory after inspection by an industrial hygienist.
 In addition, Brown has a laboratory ventilation management team that meets quarterly to review energy and safety initiatives.
 Lab ventilation standards have been developed and continued measures are being evaluated to reduce energy use from fume hoods and sash positions.
+There is also currently a student-led project underway to assess waste related to scalpel blade wrappers in the anatomy labs, which has increased general student awareness about medical waste and is an important step towards making the medical school's lab spaces more environmentally sustainable.